Zettelkasten/sleepy/README.md

-# Compiler for Sleepy Script
+# Compiler for Sleepy

 ![CI Badge](https://github.com/Zettelkasten/sleepy/actions/workflows/main.yml/badge.svg)

-This is a compiler written in Python for my experimental programming language Sleepy Script.
+This is a compiler written in Python for our experimental programming language Sleepy.

 To get started, clone the repository and run `nosetests` in the root directory.
 In particular, this will compile and execute all files in `tests/examples/`, where you can also add your own programs.